 Even though this may seem steep, the one-time cost to construct a Mother-in-law suite is lower compared to the yearly cost of assisted living communities.
 As revealed by Genworth’s Cost of Care Survey, an average cost of $105,000 will be paid for a private room in a nursing home in the United States per annum.
 In the process, the cost of adding a Mother-in-law suite is almost often cheaper than the alternative.
 And aside from the money aspect, being around family is perfect for the well-being of your parent.

 Whether you are relocating to a home that has a Mother-in-law suite or moving to the guest house, you may need professional assistance with the heavy lifting.
 To locate a trustworthy and reliable mover, check the comprehensive network of movers on Moving APT.
-We simplify the quote comparison process from many interstate moving companies and local moving companies near you, without charge.
+We simplify the quote comparison process from many interstate moving companies, local moving companies near you, and long-distance moving companies, all without charge.
 All companies performing moves in our network are licensed and insured, so you don’t have to worry.